fntechgit/summit-registration-lite/README.md

    **idpLogoAlt**             = string for custom alt logo on otp login

+   **handleSentryError**      = method passed that handles errors and sends them to the Sentry instance

 ## PUBLISH TO NPM:

 1 - yarn build && yarn publish